 - Frozen Fruit: The frozen fruit thickens the smoothie.
 I like to use a combination of mango and pineapple for a sweet, refreshing flavor.
 Frozen peaches also work well.
 Strawberries are also delicious in this smoothie, but they will alter the color.

-- Avocado: The satiating healthy fat and fiber in avocado give the smoothie more staying power.
-Avocado helps to give the smoothie a creamy texture, but it won’t make the smoothie taste like avocado.
+- Avocado: The satiating healthy fats and fiber in avocado give the smoothie more staying power.
+Avocado also helps to give the smoothie a creamy texture.

-- Almond Milk: I usually use unsweetened almond milk as the liquid in this smoothie.
-Feel free to use another nondairy milk such as oat milk, or regular milk.
-You can also use coconut water for a light, refreshing flavor, but it will increase the sugar content in the smoothie.
+- Milk: I usually use unsweetened almond milk as the liquid in this smoothie.
+Feel free to use another nondairy milk such as oat milk, or dairy milk.
+You can also use coconut water for a light, refreshing flavor.
 Using milk in the smoothie gives it a creamier taste.

 How to Make a Green Smoothie

-- Blend, gradually increasing the speed, until fully combined and smooth.
+Blend again, gradually increasing the blender speed, until fully combined and smooth.

 How to Thicken a Smoothie